Viibrant/slides/slides.md

 <v-clicks>

 - A **feature** is a meaningful combination of patterns that the model finds useful for its task.
+  - smallest units of how neural nets encode knowledge, such that features cannot be further decomposed into smaller, distinct concepts  <Cite  input="10.48550/arXiv.2404.14082"/>
 - For instance, detecting **edges** in an image is a low-level pattern that helps the model recognise objects like faces or cars.

 </v-clicks>